LeeVo2408/Creating_S3_bucket_aws/README.md

 Ensuring that you have [authenticated to AWS with CLI](https://uts-edu.atlassian.net/wiki/spaces/CET/pages/49678450/AWS+using+Session+Manager+for+SSH+PowerShell#Authenticating-to-AWS-with-CLI) before starting the tutorial.

-If you have done so, please also login to your account via SSO (aws sso login --profile "your profile number-find in ./.aws/config ")
+If you have done so, please also login to your account via SSO (aws sso login --profile "your profile number-./.aws/config ")

 ## Step 1: Create a bucket
 ```